 Of course, immediately dark chocolate came to my mind, because I simply adore the combo orange and chocolate!

 The intense orange color of the Orange Macaron shells was obtained by using Wilton Food Coloring.
+Nowadays I prefer using Americolor, I have a whole article about food coloring here.

 When to add food coloring to the macaron batter?